Eren-is/sp_track_getter/README.md

 # sp_track_getter

-## Aggregates Spotify song/track data using Spotify API with audio features data from ReccoBeats and/or SoundStat.
+## Aggregate Spotify song/track data using Spotify API with audio features data from ReccoBeats and/or SoundStat.
 Additionally creates a YouTube search url (artist + title as search query) (only after getting data from Spotify API).

 Spotify data: